Hilbert space signatures of non-ergodic glassy dynamics

-It will be sufficient to consider small fraction $\sim 2/w \ll 1$ of all effective spins which have $\epsilon_\mu \leq J$ - we will call them "coherent TLS".
-Interaction Hamiltonian is then
+Moving forward, it will be sufficient to consider only the spins satisfying $|\epsilon_\mu| \leq J$---we will call them ``coherent TLS".
+Assuming uniformly distributed disorder, the fraction of these spins is $\sim 2/w\ll1$.
+The interaction Hamiltonian between these pairs is given by

 so that the full Hamiltonian consists of Eqs.(\ref{Hmu},\ref{TLS-int}).
-Total number of effective spins is about $n_* = 4n /w \gg 1$.
-Matrix elements $V_{\mu,\nu}$ appear in higher orders of perturbation theory over $j=1/w \ll 1$: these are interactions between rare active TLS via "inert media" of all other spins.
-Therefore $V_{\mu,\nu}$ are mostly small compared to $J $, and statistical distribution of their absolute values is very broad.
+The total number of effective spins participating in the dynamics, therefore, is approximately $n_* = 2n\times(2/w) \gg 1$.
+Matrix elements $V_{\mu,\nu}$ appear in higher orders of perturbation theory as powers of $j=1/w \ll 1$: these represent interactions between rare active TLS's via the ``inert media" of all other spins.
+Therefore, $V_{\mu,\nu}$ are mostly small compared to $J $, and the statistical distribution of their absolute values is very broad.
 Writing $|V_{\mu,\nu}| = J \exp(- L_{\mu,\nu})$ we present this distribution via

 with $L_{\mathrm{min}} \sim \ln w$ and $ L_{\mathrm{max}} \sim n_* \ln w \gg L_{\mathrm{min}}$.